WARP-LAB/WARP-GUIDES-WEBPACK/04-htmlandcache/readme.md

 * Building HTML
 * Cache busting
-* Inlining assets in HTML
+* Inlining static assets in HTML using read from disk
 * Minify HTML

 ---